-Sarah Hyland Says Paparazzi Was “Digging” for Dirt on Ariel Winter
+Sarah Hyland Says Paparazzi Were “Digging” for Dirt on Ariel Winter

 Ariel Winter may stir the pot with her Kardashian-inspired, cigar-smoking Instagram pics, but Sarah Hyland will not be partaking in the hate.
-No. The 26-year-old actress, who plays Winter’s on-screen sister on Modern Family, put the paparazzi in its place Wednesday when she called it out for trying to get her to shit-talk her costar.
+No. The 26-year-old actress, who plays Winter’s on-screen sister on Modern Family, put the paparazzi in their place Wednesday when she called them out for trying to get her to shit-talk her costar.

 “Paps at the airport trying to get me to talk shit about my girl @arielwinter1,” the Hyland wrote on Twitter.
 “Y’all digging for something you’re never gonna get.”